adedolapo-prog/malon_chat/README.md

     "type": "Users"
 }

 - The creat-group socket is emitted by the person who wants to create a group chat.
 The groupId is then saved to the db.
 There is an endpoint to get all group chats for other users who wish to join a particular group.
 Once they join a group, the socket 'join-group' should be emitted and everyone on the group get notified someone has joined.

+Sample data for create group is:

+    - {
+    "name": "62f74a7347368fbf64a8190d",
+    "type": "Users",
+}

-Sample data for create and join group is:
+Sample data for join group is:

     - {
     "name": "62f74a7347368fbf64a8190d",